David Lynch's unrealized projects: Maharishi

 In a 2009 interview with Vulture, Lynch announced plans to make a film on Maharishi Mahesh Yogi, the founder of Transcendental Meditation.
 Lynch elaborated:

 It'll have to go in the documentary department, I think.
 I don't think it'll be a talking heads kind of thing, but we're going to do a lot of interviews with people.
 We'll interview — I hope — in India, a 97-year-old man who was with Maharishi from the beginning and get stories of times that weren't so well recorded.

 Titled Maharishi, work on project began by the end of that year in India.
 Lynch's 10-day journey tracing Maharishi's footsteps is documented in both the films It's a Beautiful World, directed by Richard Beymer, and Shadows of Paradise, directed by Sebastian Lange.
-In 2014, Lynch updated that he was still in the process of working on the film before stressed that "it's a big, big, big project and it'll take a while."
+In 2014, Lynch updated that he was still in the process of working on the film before stressing that "it's a big, big, big project and it'll take a while."

 2010s

 Antelope Don't Run No More

 In 2010, Lynch wrote his first film since Inland Empire, titled Antelope Don't Run No More.
 The story is said to be set in Los Angeles and features "space aliens, talking animals, and a beleaguered musician named Pinky."
 Lynch was unable to secure financing for the project.
 There was some speculation that Lynch would be making the film with Netflix.
-In 2024, Lynch announced that he could no longer direct projects in person due to emphysema, but expressed hope that his screenplay for Antelope Don't Run No More would be picked up.
+In 2024, Lynch announced that he could no longer direct projects in person due to emphysema and the risk of contracting COVID-19, but expressed hope that his screenplay for Antelope Don't Run No More would be picked up.